modir/mvc-tutorial/docs/index.md

 and information to the user.
 The view (or multiple views) is what you see when you visit a website.

+## File names

+For ease of use we have the following naming convention:
+Everything in the controllers folder gets the prefix "Controller_" i.e.:
+`Controller_Index.php` and everything in models folder gets the prefix "Model_".
+Our classes in the `classes` folder are special as they are the framework itself.
+The views are special too as they are not classes but rather template files.

 ## One point of entry

 One of the important things about our MVC system is that it will